MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-editor.md

 ## Refactoring a name

 Nobody gets code right the first time, and one of the things you might want to change is the name of a variable or method.
-Let's try out Visual Studio's refactor-rename functionality by renaming the `_words` variable to `words`.
+Let's try out Visual Studio's [refactoring](../ide/refactoring-code-generation-quick-actions.md#refactoring) functionality to rename the `_words` variable to `words`.

 1. Place your cursor over the definition of the `words` variable, and choose **Rename...** from the right-click or context menu.